New Consumer Survey Discovers Many Misconceptions About Heart Health

 To read more about heart disease, click here.
 If you’re interested in learning more about HeartFlow and the HeartFlow Analysis, click here.

-The HeartFlow Analysis is a personalized cardiac test indicated for use in clinically stable symptomatic patients with coronary artery disease.
-The information provided by the HeartFlow Analysis is intended to be used in conjunction with the patient’s clinical history, symptoms and other diagnostic tests, as well as the clinician’s professional judgment.
-Patient symptoms must be documented in the patient’s medical record.
-While no diagnostic test is perfect, the HeartFlow Analysis has demonstrated higher diagnostic performance compared to other non-invasive cardiac tests1.
-If you are a patient and suspect this test may be right for you, please speak with your doctor.
+The HeartFlow FFRCT Analysis is a personalized cardiac test indicated for use in clinically stable symptomatic patients with coronary artery disease by qualified clinicians.
+The information provided by the HeartFlow Analysis is intended to be used by qualified clinicians in conjunction with the patient’s history, symptoms, and other diagnostic tests, as well as the clinician’s professional judgement.